Tony Abbott for UK post-Brexit trade role sparks outrage | DW | 04.09.2020

 Expertise questioned

-David Henig, UK director of the European Centre For International Political Economy, a trade-focussed think-tank, said Abbott was also "not an expert in trade."
+David Henig, UK director of the European Centre For International Political Economy, a trade-focused think tank, said Abbott was also "not an expert in trade."

 "And there are many experts in trade who are neither a homophobe, a misogynist, or to add one on, a climate change denier," Henig said.